 In New Mexico, some wrongful deaths may be eligible for punitive damages.
 Unlike the other types of damages mentioned, punitive damages are not intended to provide compensation for the family for their losses.
 Instead, it is awarded in certain cases where the deceased was the victim of an egregious action, such as gross negligence or intentional harm.

-Contact the Attorneys at Parnall & Adams Today
+Contact The Attorneys At Parnall & Adams Today

 At Parnall & Adams Law, we understand that losing a loved one can be a traumatic experience.
 We have dealt with many families who have experienced losses due to negligence of malicious intent.
 We also understand your desire for justice and the financial burden that the death of a family member can have on a family.
 That is why we fight for the rights and protection of victims of wrongful death cases.
 If you believe that your loved one has suffered a wrongful death, contact us today for a free consultation.
+Reach out by phone at (505) 886-4446, or send in a request for a consultation online.